-There are still people who believe homosexuality is a disease.
-Conversion therapies are designed to ‘fix’ an individual’s sexual orientation.
+Some people still believe that being gay, bisexual or trans* is a disease.
+Conversion therapies are designed to “cure” sexual orientation or gender identity.
 What are these treatments?
-How can homosexual people protect themselves from being forced to use these therapies?
+How can people protect themselves from being forced into this form of “therapy”?

-Conversion therapies differ in their radicalism and the impacts they have on people undergoing ‘treatment’.
-Some practitioners tried and/or try to dissuade LGBT people from their way of life by making anti-homo, anti-trans remarks and by teaching them heterosexual and/or gender-conforming skills.
-Spiritual practitioners use(d), for example, prayers to control homosexuality.
-Until the 1990s, medical practitioners and psychologists in Europe and the US performed brain surgeries and administered hormone treatments, electric shocks and vomit-inducing substances.
+Conversion treatments differ in degrees of radicalism and the impacts they have on people undergoing the “treatment.”
+Some practitioners tried and/or try to dissuade lesbian, gay, bisexual and trans* people (LGBT) from living their lives in accordance with their identities by making homo- and trans* negative remarks and attempting to teach them heterosexual and/or gender-conforming skills.
+Spiritual practitioners, for example, use(d) prayers to (supposedly) control homosexuality.
+Additionally, until the 1990s, medical practitioners and psychologists in Europe and the US performed brain surgeries and administered hormone treatments, electric shocks and vomit-inducing substances.
 They also advised gay men to visit female sex workers.

 What kind of support is available for people who do not wish to have conversion therapy?